shortcutmedia/dev-website/app/views/docs_pages/android_readme.md

 ### Use jcenter or mavenCentral

-_Support for jcenter and mavenCentral is coming soon._
+_Support for jcenter and mavenCenteral is coming soon._

+## License
+This project is released under the MIT license.
+See included [LICENSE.txt](LICENSE.txt) file for details.